Silverethical/silverBox/README.md

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to submit bug reports, feature requests, or pull requests.
-To contribute to this project.

 ## License